mfthomps/Labtainers/docs/overview.md

 students and one for instructors, and these are partitioned into two development directories:

- * MyStudentDocker -- all configuration files and scripts to manage student containers.
+ * labtainer-student -- all configuration files and scripts to manage student containers.
- * MyInstructorDocker -- same, but for instructor containers.
+ * labtainer-instructor -- same, but for instructor containers.

 The next several sections of this document describe images and containers for students.
 Management of images and containers for instructors is similar and is not repeated, though differences are noted.

-TBD: Transistion all lab-specific files to a single lab directory, which itself may be partitioned as needed.
-Or, at least move image-related config files and scripts all to the instructor side?

 Docker Images
 -------------
 Parameterized labs use Docker Containers.
-The containers are built with images defined by the Dockerfile.<labname>.student file, which identifies the specific software packages and configuration of the container image.
+The containers are built with images defined by the Dockerfile.<labname>.<container>.student file, which identifies the specific software packages and configuration of the container image.
 The images are created using the student.build.sh, which builds images